 Despite bringing the long-awaited titular villain to the screen, played by Oscar Isaac, Apocalypse felt like a halfhearted greatest hits reel, only scoring 48 percent on Rotten Tomatoes.
 Now writer Simon Kinberg, who is directing next year's X-MEN: DARK PHOENIX, has admitted that it missed the mark, telling Entertainment Weekly:

 “I think we took our eye off what has always been the bedrock of the franchise which is these characters.
 It became about global destruction and visual effects over emotion and character.”

 Producer Hutch Parker expanded on those comments, explaining that the superhero genre had matured in ways that Apocalypse — which some fans compared to an episode of the 1990s X-Men animated series — failed to reflect:

-The one-two punch of Logan and Deadpool proved that Fox can get this franchise right.
-Plus, fans are excited to see how Dark Phoenix differs from The Last Stand, the studio's first attempt to adapt the classic Dark Phoenix Saga comic book arc.
+The one-two punch of LOGAN and DEADPOOL proved that Fox can get this franchise right.
+Plus, fans are excited to see how DARK PHOENEX differs from THE LAST STAND, the studio's first attempt to adapt the classic Dark Phoenix Saga comic book arc.
 But hey, if it's not an improvement, then Disney can just reboot the whole thing soon, right?